norvig/paip-lisp/docs/chapter10.md

 They work reasonably well when the variables are near the end of the sequence.
 Consider looking up the pattern `"yello?
 "` in the dictionary, where the " ? " character indicates a match of any letter.
-Following the branches for `"yel1o"` leads quickly to the only possible match, `"yel1ow"`.
+Following the branches for `"yello"` leads quickly to the only possible match, `"yellow"`.
 In contrast, fetching with the pattern `"??llow"` is much less efficient.
 The table lookup function would have to search all 26 top-level branches, and for each of those consider all possible second letters, and for each of those consider the path `"llow"`.
 Quite a bit of searching is required before arriving at the complete set of matches: bellow, billow, fallow, fellow, follow, hallow, hollow, mallow, mellow, pillow, sallow, tallow, wallow, willow, and yellow.